-Our Community Project Granting program helps regional residents of any age, experience, or background take part in building community.
+Our Community Project Grant program helps regional residents of any age, experience, or background take part in building community.
 This fall we awarded grant funding to the Kamloops Immigrant Services Society for their tutoring and mentoring program.
 This program provides newcomer students with access to academic support and a mentor.
 This program strives to help students experience academic progress in school and ease their transition into the Canadian school system and their new community.

 Here’s what the Kamloops-Cariboo Regional Immigrant Society had to say about themselves and how this program helped participants in our region: